How to sustain the Agile Manifesto values in today’s workforce

 Lucid makes it easy to create and adjust plans as needed.

-And as you make changes to your visuals, the magic of Lucid ensures they are updated in places where you’ve linked or published the information.
-This automation allows teams to respond and pivot quickly in Lucid rather than polishing documentation in Google Docs, PowerPoint, or other static sources.
+As you make changes to your visuals, the magic of Lucid ensures they are updated in places where you’ve linked or published the information.
+This automation allows teams to respond and pivot quickly in Lucid rather than polishing documentation in Jira, Azure DevOps, Google Docs, PowerPoint, or other static sources.

 Empower your Agile teams with Lucid